 Taylor and his Studio Papa have been through many exciting changes recently.
 The studio was formerly based in Melbourne and now operates out of the Studio Bomba Co-op in Leederville, Western Australia.

 “I was living on the east coast [of Australia] and slowly building up a client base over there, then I moved back to my hometown and reconnected with clients back here.
 It certainly wasn’t planned this way but it’s allowed me to become really comfortable with working with clients interstate and more recently internationally, which has been really amazing and given me some great opportunities,” says Taylor.

-Since entering the HOW’s Logo Competition in 2012, Taylor says he’s refined his logo design process extensively, but his “ideas about branding have probably remained the same more or less.
+Since entering the HOW’s Logo Competition, Taylor says he’s refined his logo design process extensively, but his “ideas about branding have probably remained the same more or less.